Dentures in Nashville

 - Dental implants can be used in several ways to stabilize and secure dentures

 If you’re missing a significant number of teeth or your current teeth are not healthy enough to last for the long term, sometimes a denture can be your best option to replace everything at once.
-A healthy looking smile can be created to look like you did in your past or transform your appearance with the smile you’ve always dreamed about.
+A healthy-looking smile can be created to look like you did in the past or transform your appearance with the smile you’ve always dreamed about.

 Issue – All of the back teeth were already missing and the remaining front teeth were not stable due to bone loss, recession, and mobility.